deepakkapoor624/ECC/README.md

 # myhdl
-This repo contains the implementation of myhdl code
+This repo contains the implementation of myhdl code.

+Pic Folder: contains the images.
+code: Contains the myhdl code. unit_test:contains the unit testing code.